 Lou is widely known and well-regarded for being a neutral facilitator who knows when to provide case evaluation and direction.

 As a judge, Lou presided over some of the largest and most complex reorganization cases in Maine history, including Great Northern Paper, and two Canadian cross-border cases: Androscoggin Energy, a natural gas case covering several North American jurisdictions, and the Montreal, Maine & Atlantic Railway case arising from the tragic Lac Megantic fire.

-Lou is an author and sought-after speaker on mediation topics, presenting for ABI, NYIC and other groups.
-Most recently in the spring of 2018, he appeared on an ABI national webinar on the issue of confidentiality in mediation.
+Lou is an author and sought-after speaker on mediation topics, presenting for ABI, NYIC and other groups including Touro Law School where he was the distinguished lecturer in the fall of 2017.
+Other notable presentations include an ABI national webinar on the issue of confidentiality in mediation and the ABI Portable Mediation Program.
 His articles published in the ABI Journal include “Bankruptcy Court: Religious Court’s Edict Violated the Automatic Stay” and “Achieving a Balance Between Absolute Neutrality and a Participant’s Desires in Mediation”.

-He is an active member of the American Bankruptcy Institute (ABI) where he currently serves as a co-chair of Special Projects for the Mediation Committee.
-Currently, he is working on a “Portable Mediation Program” designed to convey the benefits of mediation to local groups of judges and lawyers across the country.
+He is a member of the American Bankruptcy Institute where he currently serves as a co-chair of Special Projects for the Mediation Committee.
+He is also a member of the National Conference of Bankruptcy Judges, and is a Fellow of the American College of Bankruptcy.

 JD, Catholic University of America